 If heights are a thrill, there is an electro-glass floor in the center of the cable car.
 The rainforest canopy is revealed under your feet once the car is in motion.
 You will get dramatic glimpses from every direction while taking this journey.

-This Swiss made, 2017 Skyway cable car, carries around 84 passengers every 10 minutes.
+This Swiss-made, 2017 Skyway cable car carries around 84 passengers every 10 minutes.

-Once you cross over on the Skyway, you can take a path down to view two portions of Katoomba Falls
+Once you cross over on the Skyway, you can take a path down to view two portions of Katoomba Falls.

 Choose your level of adventure by adjusting your seated position up to 20°.
 Choose the “original” at 52°, cliffhanger’s” 64° incline, or “laidback” for a more relaxed journey.

 Our family loves to experience unique and original adventures.
 As soon as we found out this is the “steepest” track, we were game to take a ride.
 Inside the car, we had to adjust our long legs and head height by crunching down.
 Be prepared.
 Once the railway is in motion, it starts descending quickly.
 There is a padded bar in front of your knees.
-Make sure you place your knees against this bar in order to stabilize yourself so you don’t fall forward.
+Make sure you place your knees against this bar to stabilize yourself, so you don’t fall forward.

 Picnic tables are located along the route if you need to rest or eat a snack.

-The native birdlife can be heard chirping all throughout the rainforest walkway.
+The native birdlife can be heard chirping throughout the rainforest walkway.
 These colorful birds add beauty to the natural surroundings.

 From the bottom of the valley floor you can take the Scenic Cableway back up to the Top Station.
 This 1/3 of a mile cable ride is pretty smooth until you crossed over a tower with a slight bump.
 We had the best views of Orphan Rock from the car.

 The Cableway ride was our least favorite at Scenic World.
-Next time, we will take the Railway back up to top.
+Next time, we will take the railway back up to the top.
 At the Top Station, you can enjoy restaurants, shopping, or use refreshment rooms.
 Free parking is located near the Scenic World Top Station.
 Public access vehicles are also available there.